Janet822/xfers-sdk/Android/README.md

 Part 2:

-- Your user will be prompted to key in the OTP that they have received, once the user has entered the OTP, the SDK will proceed to call the url `merchantApiBase/get_token`, it has to be set up as in the above under [Backend Integration](#backend-integration)
+- Your user will be prompted to key in the OTP that they have received, once the user has entered the OTP, the SDK will proceed to call the url `merchantApiBase/get_token`, it has to be set up as in the above under "Backend Integration"

 - The SDK will call the url with the following format: `{"OTP":"<an_OTP>"`